anugrahdev/anugrahdev/README.md

 ### Hi 👋

 I graduated from Sriwijaya University with Bachelor Degree in Informatics Engineering (GPA 3.65 / 4.00).
-I've been working in software development for over 1+ years, and have spent the current years working as Android and iOS Developer.
+I've been working in software development for around 2 years of experiences, and have spent the current years working as Android and iOS Developer.

 #### 🔭 Currently working at Sekolahmu as iOS Engineer.